systemd/mkosi/mkosi.md

 * *Gentoo*

 In theory, any distribution may be used on the host for building images containing any other distribution, as long as the necessary tools are available.
 Specifically, any distribution that packages `apt` may be used to build *Debian* or *Ubuntu* images.
-Any distribution that packages `dnf` may be used to build *CentOS*, *Alma Linux*, *Rocky Linux*, *Fedora Linux*, *Mageia* or *OpenMandriva* images.
+Any distribution that packages `dnf` may be used to build *CentOS*, *Alma Linux*, *Rocky Linux*, *Fedora Linux*, *OpenSUSE*, *Mageia* or *OpenMandriva* images.
 Any distro that packages `pacman` may be used to build *Arch Linux* images.
 Any distribution that packages `zypper` may be used to build *openSUSE* images.
-Any distribution that packages `emerge` may be used to build *Gentoo* images.

 Currently, *Fedora Linux* packages all relevant tools as of Fedora 28.